digitranslab/jumpstart/docs/versioned_docs/version-2.36.0/user-authentication/sso/github.md

 ### Example: Getting User Information Using the access_token

-Once a user is logged in to ToolJet using GitHub SSO, the access token of the user becomes available.
-This access token can be utilized within ToolJet apps to retrieve detailed user information from the GitHub API.
+Once a user is logged in to JumpStart using GitHub SSO, the access token of the user becomes available.
+This access token can be utilized within JumpStart apps to retrieve detailed user information from the GitHub API.

-1. Log in to ToolJet using GitHub Single Sign-on as outlined in the previous setup steps.
+1. Log in to JumpStart using GitHub Single Sign-on as outlined in the previous setup steps.

-2. Create a new ToolJet application and then create new REST API query.
+2. Create a new JumpStart application and then create new REST API query.
 Set the method to `GET` and the URL to `https://api.github.com/user/followers`.
 This API call will return the list of followers for the logged-in GitHub user.

 3. In the Headers section of the query, include the **key** `Authorization` and set the **value** to `Bearer {{globals.currentUser.ssoUserInfo.access_token}}`.
 This will pass the user's GitHub access token as a Bearer token in the request header.